 If you want to know how Netflix teams use ACA for their own deployments, check this post.
-You can also sign up for the Automated Canary Analysis Workshop at Spinnaker Summit this October led by Software Engineers from Google and Netflix.
+You can also sign up for the Automated Canary Analysis Workshop at Spinnaker Summit led by Software Engineers from Google and Netflix.

 Speaking of the Summit, there's not much time left to register for your full-access pass.
 From keynotes and expert panels to networking and a Google-sponsored Spinnaker party, you'll definitely want to make sure you're on the attendee list.
 Get your ticket here!